 Take off on an experience you won't soon forget with an aerial sightseeing tour in the famous deHavilland Beaver seaplane.
 The owner, John Justad, is a commercial, instrument-rated pilot with over 6,000 hours of logged flight time and has flown more than 20,000 passengers from all around the world.
 John operates out of Duluth, MN, spring through fall.

 In the air, you’ll enjoy spectacular views and a narrated tour through your own personal aviation headset.
-A standard tour lasts 25 minutes and costs $75 per adult, $60 for children 12 and under, and children under 2 that are seated on your lap fly FREE*.
+A standard tour lasts 25-30 minutes in the air (40-45 minutes total) and costs $75 per adult, $60 for children 12 and under, and children under 2 that are seated on your lap fly FREE*.
 The plane is also handicap accessible and pet-friendly, although some exceptions do apply.

-Sightseeing tours in Duluth, MN feature unbeatable bird’s eye views of popular landmarks and attractions including the North Shore, Canal Park, Duluth's Aerial Lift Bridge, Ore Docks, Ship Facilities, Spirit Mountain, Glensheen Mansion and more.
+Aerial sightseeing tours in Duluth feature unbeatable panoramic views of popular Twin Ports landmarks and attractions including the North Shore, Canal Park, Duluth's Aerial Lift Bridge, Ore Docks, Ship Facilities, Spirit Mountain, Glensheen Mansion and more.

-A standard tour is 25 minutes, but can vary depending on the number of passengers.*
+A standard tour is 25-30 minutes in the air (40-45 minutes total), but can vary depending on the number of passengers.*

 A standard tour costs $75 per adult,